 Ready or not, the holidays are here in Houston.
 While we not might get the picturesque weather that some other snowy states might receive during November and December, we more than compensate with a plethora of enchanting light spectacles for the whole city to enjoy.
-This season, be sure to check out six of our favorites to make the most of the most wonderful time of the year.
+This season, be sure to check out eight of our favorites to make the most of the most wonderful time of the year.

 From now until January 2, the Houston Botanic Garden will illuminate a one-mile trail with Texas-themed light fixtures, worldly installations, and a Winter Cathedral fixed with 100,000 bulbs.

 “Lightscape is an internationally acclaimed extravaganza of light, art and music from London that transforms the Houston Botanic Garden into an illuminated night experience that is not to be missed,” the Houston Botanic Garden writes on its website.